Richard Hill | Michael Johnson | Elissa Kranzler | Nathan Lofton

 Rebekah works as an executive editor at a medical communications company.
 She enjoys acrylic painting, hot yoga, and spending time with her husband Sunil, their new son Cole, and their cat Ruby.

-Jordan Rock discovered classical music with a violin in his hands, playing in orchestras, string quartets, and even a rock band.
-After determining that singing came more naturally to him, he tucked his violin under his bed and went off to study vocal performance and musicology at Boston University.
-Since graduating, he has performed in Boston with the Cantata Singers and Musica Sacra, and in Philadelphia with the Mendelssohn Club and as a core singer in the Bucks County Choral Society and the Philadelphia Episcopal Cathedral Singers.
+Jordan Rock discovered performance with a violin in his hands, playing in orchestras, string quartets, and even a rock band.
+After finding that singing came more naturally to him, he tucked his violin under his bed and studied vocal performance and musicology at Boston University, where his teachers included Anne Howard Jones, Phyllis Hoffman, and Mark Goodrich.
+Since graduating, Jordan has sung with Boston’s Cantata Singers and Musica Sacra and in Philadelphia’s Mendelssohn Club.
+He is currently a core singer at the Philadelphia Episcopal Cathedral with Thomas Lloyd.

-After having worked with specialty foods for 10 years, Jordan is now a candidate for Master of Social Service at Bryn Mawr College.
+After having worked with specialty foods for ten years, Jordan is now pursuing his master’s degree in social work at Bryn Mawr College.
 He loves living in West Philly, buying irresponsible amounts of vegetables at farmer’s markets, and making pottery.
 He is happiest at the dinner table with his friends and his wife, Caroline.

 Eddie Rubeiz grew up in Geneva, Switzerland, and now lives in Point Breeze, South Philadelphia.
 Before moving here in 2013, he spent most of his adult life in New York City, where he sang in, conducted, and wrote for a number of choirs, most recently Elision, Cerddorion, and the choir of Saint Ignatius of Antioch.
 By day, he works as a software developer for Drexel University Libraries.
 He spends his free time exploring Philly on his bike, brewing ale, and playing the parlor organ.